 The 5 Best Films of Every Year Ever features experts and enthusiasts and, well, their favorite films of every year ever.
 Host Tristan Ettleman sits down with a new guest every week to dive into the history and beauty of some of the best movies to ever come out of the cinematic medium.

-Now Playing: 1909
+Now Playing: 1910

 Episodes

-• E1 - The End of a Decade
+E1 - The Beginning of a Decade

 the Host